 Control functions create and use artefacts including, for example, connections, routes, calls, and directories.
-These artefacts have identifiers associated with them.
+Normally the control component that creates a control artefact assigns an identifier.
+These artefacts have identifiers associated with themand are drawn from an independent name space.